 For MIDAs issued after 1 January 2015:

-Only institutions listed in Appendix A of the MIDA may apply the authorization.
+Only institutions listed in Appendix A of the MIDAs may apply the authorization.

-All other GC institutions that have been issued a new disposition authorization after 1 January 2015 must follow the terms of that authorization, which includes the continuing applicability of only three GC-wide MIDAs:
+All other GC institutions that have been issued a new disposition authorization after 1 January 2015 must follow the terms of that authorization, which includes the continuing applicability of only 3 government-wide Multi-Institution Disposition Authorizations (MIDAs):

-If a GC institution has not received a disposition authorization issued after 1 January 2015, existing authorizations (including any applicable MIDAs issued between 1998 and 2013) should be applied to records by government institutions in the following order of priority:
+If a Government of Canada institution has not received a disposition authorization issued after 1 January 2015, existing authorizations (including any applicable MIDAs issued between 1998 and 2013) should be applied to records by government institutions in the following order of priority:

 - Institution-Specific Disposition Authorizations (ISDAs) related to records managed by single government institutions.
-ISDAs take precedence over all other DAs issued by Library and Archives Canada.
+ISDAs take precedence over all other Disposition Authorizations issued by Library and Archives Canada.

 - MIDAs related to operational or medium-specific records.